MinaProtocol/mina/rfcs/0017-long-fork-consensus.md

 Other designs considered were:

 * Track unique stake participation each epoch, use recent unique stake participation as the long distance fork strength.
 This has the upside that its relatively simple, but the downside that it relies on assuming the number of staking parties is significantly less than the number of slots in an epoch.
 It also relies on annual checkpoints, which this verison does not require.
-* min-window (Stage 1) with a "reset" mechanism that would generate new checkpoints.
+* min-epoch (Stage 1) with a "reset" mechanism that would generate new checkpoints.
 Has the upside again that its simple, but the downside that it would require consensus outside the protocol to agree on a checkpoint which would create a point for centralization.

 ## Prior art
 [prior-art]: #prior-art